Haludpukur: Language

+Religion

 Infrastructure

 According to the District Census Handbook 2011, Purbi Singhbhum, Haludpukhur covered an area of 6.35 km2.
 It has an annual rainfall of 1,030.2 mm.
 Among the civic amenities, it had 5 km of roads with open drains, the protected water supply involved hand pump, uncovered well.
 It had 1,741 domestic electric connections, 4 road lighting points.
 Among the medical facilities, it had 1 hospital (with 10 beds), 35 dispensaries, 35 health centres, 10 family welfare centres, 10 maternity and child welfare centres, 7 maternity homes, 2 nursing homes, 12 charitable hospitals/ nursing homes, 1 veterinary hospital, 4 medicine shops.
 Among the educational facilities it had 1 primary school, 4 middle schools, 2 secondary schools, 1 senior secondary school, the nearest general degree college at Karandih, 16 km away.
 It had 1 non-formal education centre (Sarva Shiksha Abhiyan).
 Among social, cultural and recreational facilities, it had 1 stadium, 1 auditorium/ community hall.
 It produced bamboo baskets and leaf plates.
 It had the branch offices of 2 nationalised banks, 1 cooperative bank, 1 agricultural credit society.